Sanguinarium: Plot

-During a routine liposuction operation in Winnetka, Illinois, Dr. Harrison Lloyd (John Juliani) suddenly begins to remove so much fat from a patient that the patient dies.
-Following the unusual experience, Lloyd tells Fox Mulder (David Duchovny) that he killed the patient because he was possessed.
-Dana Scully (Gillian Anderson) is skeptical about Lloyd's claims, believing he's only making it up to escape legal consequences.
+During a routine liposuction operation in Winnetka, Illinois, Dr. Harrison Lloyd (John Juliani) suddenly begins to remove so much fat that his patient dies.
+Lloyd later tells Fox Mulder (David Duchovny) that he killed the patient because he was possessed; Dana Scully (Gillian Anderson) is skeptical, believing he is only making it up to escape legal consequences.

 Mulder inspects the operation room and discovers a pentagram burned into the floor; he begins to suspect that witchcraft might have played a part in the crime.
-Meanwhile, the staff at Lloyd's clinic are shocked when another plastic surgeon, Dr. Ilaqua (Paul Raskin), murders an elderly patient by burning a hole through her cheek and neck with a surgical laser, severing her brain stem.
+Meanwhile, staff at the clinic are shocked when another plastic surgeon, Dr. Ilaqua (Paul Raskin), kills an elderly patient by burning a hole through her cheek and neck with a surgical laser, severing her brain stem.
 Scully interviews Ilaqua, who claims that he cannot remember anything of the incident.
-Mulder's suspicions are strengthened when he reviews the tape of the second murder, and he sees a pentagram-like pattern on the stomach of the victim.
+Mulder's suspicions are strengthened when he reviews the tape of the second murder and sees a pentagram-like pattern on the stomach of the victim.

-Worried by the events, the hospital coordinator, Dr. Theresa Shannon, tells Mulder and Scully about a similar series of deaths that occurred at the same hospital ten years prior.
+Worried by the events, the clinic's coordinator, Dr. Theresa Shannon, tells Mulder and Scully about a similar series of deaths that occurred there ten years prior.
 They suspect Rebecca Waite (O-Lan Jones), a nurse who is the only person present at all the death scenes.
-The agents visit Waite's house, discovering evidence that she practices witchcraft; however, the audience learns that the evidence was planted there by a staff member of the hospital.
-Elsewhere, Dr. Jack Franklin (Richard Beymer) is non-fatally assaulted by Waite at his house.
-There, Waite is arrested and approached by the agents, who attempt to question Waite but are prevented when she starts to vomit pins, dying shortly thereafter.
-After the incident, Mulder visits Dr. Jack Franklin, hoping to learn more about Waite's possible motivation.
+The agents visit Rebecca's house, discovering evidence that she practices witchcraft; however, the evidence was planted there by a staff member of the hospital.
+Elsewhere, Dr. Jack Franklin (Richard Beymer) is non-fatally assaulted by Rebecca at his house.
+There, Rebecca is arrested by the agents, who attempt to question her but are prevented when she starts to vomit pins, dying shortly thereafter.

+After the incident, Mulder visits Franklin, hoping to learn more about Rebecca's possible motivation.
 Although Franklin is seemingly innocent, when Mulder leaves the room, he begins to levitate and devilishly smile.
-Later that night, Mulder deduces that the birthdays of all the victims match up with the dates of the Witches' Sabbath and that Waite was actually trying to protect the victims from Dr. Jack Franklin (she had placed the pentagramsactually protective symbolson and around the victims in the hopes of protecting them from dark magic).
-This also explains why Waite tried to kill Franklin.
-Unfortunately, Mulder also realizes that because Waite was not the murderer, the spree of murders will continue.
-And as he suspected, another patient is murdered with acid back at the hospital.
+Later that night, Mulder deduces that the birthdays of all the victims match up with the dates of the Witches' Sabbath and that Rebecca was actually trying to protect the victims from Franklin, using the pentagrams as protective symbols.
+Unfortunately, Mulder also realizes that because Rebecca was not the murderer, the spree of murders will continue.
+As he's suspected, another patient is murdered with acid at the clinic.